vodkabears/Vide/README.md

 Include plugin: `<script src="js/jquery.vide.min.js"></script>`

-Prepare your video in several formats like '.webm', '.mp4' for cross browser compatability, also add a poster with `.jpg`, `.png` or `.gif` extension:
+Prepare your video in several formats like '.webm', '.mp4' for cross browser compatibility, also add a poster with `.jpg`, `.png` or `.gif` extension:
 ```
 path/
 ├── to/